TCLee-tech/Google/Google Cloud Fundamentals - Core Infrastructure/notes Google Cloud Fundamentals - Core Infrastructure.md

 - App Engine Standard environment - for owners who want auto deployment and scaling
 - GKE gives full flexibility of Kubernetes

-===
+---
-Google Cloud API management tools
+## Google Cloud API management tools
-2 tools: Cloud Endpoints and Apigee Edge
+2 tools: Cloud Endpoints and Apigee Edge <br>
 API
 - a clean, well-defined, documented interface.
 - hides the complexity and changes of server-side implementation.
 - can be versioned. add/deprecate features

-Cloud Endpoints
+#### Cloud Endpoints
  - a distributed API management system
  - a distributed, extensible service proxy
  - proxy runs in its own docker container